 Resuscitation is a monthly interdisciplinary medical journal and is the official journal of the European Resuscitation Council.
-The papers published deal with the aetiology, pathophysiology and prevention of cardiac arrest, resuscitation training, clinical resuscitation, and experimental resuscitation research although papers relating to animal studies will be published only if they are of exceptional interest and related directly to clinical cardiopulmonary resuscitation.
-Papers relating to trauma are published occasionally but the majority of these concern specifically traumatic cardiac arrest.
+All papers are published online-only and deal with the aetiology, pathophysiology and prevention of cardiac arrest, resuscitation training, clinical resuscitation, and rapid response systems.
+Experimental resuscitation research papers (including animal studies) are published occasionally, but only if they are of exceptional interest and related directly to clinical cardiopulmonary resuscitation.
+Papers relating to trauma are published occasionally but most of these concern specifically traumatic cardiac arrest.
 Review articles and Letters to the Editor, particularly relating to articles previously published in Resuscitation, are welcome.
-We no longer publish case reports as papers but a case of exceptional interest and originality may be considered for publication if submitted in the form of a letter to the editor.
+We do not publish case reports.

 Original Paper* 3000